What are your struggles as an entrepreneur?

 Amazing, right?
 I think another word for this strategic goal setting is called creating a foolproof plan 😉 Now you might be a tad confused, so let’s go through a thorough example.

 Let’s say Jill loves healthy lifestyle living, her favorite snack is a smoothie, and she’s got a 9 – 5.
 She knows she wants to start a business related to this lifestyle, but she’s not sure how!
 The first step: start at the end.
 What does she want to get out of this?
 She wants to quit her job and do this full time.

 - One step back: what will allow her to quit her job?
 She needs another income stream that will make enough money to replace her current income stream.

 - One step back: what will the income stream be?
 A $500 course on transforming your life to the healthiest it can be.
-She’ll touch on healthy eating, clean living, taking care of your environment, and other topics to transform her student’s entire life.
+She’ll touch on healthy eating, clean living, taking care of your environment, and other healthy habits to transform her student’s entire life.

 - One step back: what about those who can’t afford a $500 course, but Jill still wants to sell them helpful digital products?
 She can create digital products that have a smaller impact that range from $0 – $100.
 Mini-courses, ebooks, and maybe even a monthly membership with access to her most helpful resources.

 - One step back: how will she tell people about her products?
 Email marketing to her email list.

 - One step back: How will she establish her authority as an expert in her niche so people will give her their email?
 She will have a blog.